 How can I search for classes offered at UW-Madison?

 Prospective students can search our Course Guide to learn more about the wide variety of academic offerings at UW-Madison.
+Fall semester courses are typically announced in March, spring semester courses in October, and summer term classes in January.

 Impressive labs, outstanding professors, and students committed to their studies.VISP participant